rsarkrs/AlexaSkillsCreation/README.md

 # Alexa Skills Creation

 This folder contains a minimal, scalable workflow for creating Alexa custom skills for home automation and logging.
+Please note this is intended for personal custom skills and experimentation, not production deployment.
+In the current state, fully deploying these examples may expose endpoints or secrets if not configured carefully.
+This is not an issue if you intend to use the custom skills only on your personal account.

 ## Recommended Operating Model